axelchalon/axelchalon.github.io/0-book-review/_posts/2024-05-09-money-unauthorized-biography-felix-martin-summary.md

 * **Having a fallback makes you more likely to take risks.** (× [foam pits]({% link 0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md %}#^foam-pits)) — for better or for worse.
 	* Knowledge of a fallback reduces engagement and full commitment ("skin in the game"). **Assume no God**.
 		* (Or assume God, and go all Untethered Soul)
-	 - **Abusing fallbacks.** (Moral hazard.)
+	 - <a name="^abusing-fallbacks"></a>**Abusing fallbacks.** (Moral hazard.)
 If banks know that the government has their back to cover losses if things go wrong, what prevents them from deliberately using this, rather than only as an emergency solution?
 		 * Banks took more and more risks because they knew the government would support them if things went wrong; it eventually led to the Great Recession.
 			* The Great Recession was also caused by "shadow banking": parallel unregulated trading of (rated) credits.
 		 * Make failures costly, though offer a fallback.